michaeljamesrojas/workoutmateConvex/README.md

-# Convex tutorial
+# Workoutmate

-You're just a few minutes away from having a chat app powered by Convex.
+A workout companion app powered by Convex.

 Follow the tutorial at [docs.convex.dev/tutorial](https://docs.convex.dev/tutorial) for instructions.